OmBarabhai/FullStack/Notes/Day1.md

 ```

 👉 Speak:

-> This is the complete Git workflow.
+This is the complete Git workflow.

 ---

-# 🎯 INTERVIEW MASTER LINE

-👉 If confused, say this:

-> I have worked with Git practically.
-I used branching, merging, and also handled merge conflicts.

-🔥 This line = confidence booster
+## ⚠️ Important Learnings (From Practice)

+* Git tracks from `.git` folder (project root)
+* If not added → not committed
+* Branch matters (main vs dev)
+* Merge conflicts require manual resolution
+* One project should have one `.git`

 ---

+## 🎯 Interview Master Line

+If stuck, say:

+I have worked with Git practically.
+I used branching, merging, and resolved merge conflicts.

+---

-# 🧠 DAILY REVISION METHOD (2 MIN)
+## 🧠 Daily Revision (2 Minutes)

-Every day say:

 1. What is Git?
 2. What is commit?